About Los Angeles Laser Eye Surgery

 - Those with healthy eyes (no eye diseases)

-- Persons knowledgeable of the potential risks as well as benefits of lasik eye correction in comparison to other treatments
+- General knowledge of the potential risks/benefits of Lasik in comparison to other treatments l like glasses or contacts

 - Those having realistic expectations concerning what this technology can provide for them